History of Moldova in Timeline

 In 2009, Wedding in Bessarabia, a co-production by Romania, Moldova, and Luxembourg, was released.

-According to a lending agreement signed in February 2010, Poland provided US$15 million as a component of its support for Moldova.
+According to a lending agreement signed in February 2010, Poland provided US$15 million to support Moldova in its European integration efforts.

 April 2010: Romania Offers Development Aid to Moldova

-September 2010: European Parliament Approves Grant for Moldova
+September 2010: European Parliament Approves Grant to Moldova

 In September 2010, the European Parliament approved a grant of €90 million to Moldova.

-In 2010, the SunStroke Project with Olia Tira represented Moldova in the Eurovision Song Contest with their song "Run Away".
+In 2010, the SunStroke Project with Olia Tira represented Moldova in the Eurovision Song Contest with their song "Run Away", which gained international fame as an internet meme.

-In 2011, Zdob și Zdub again represented Moldova in the Eurovision Song Contest, finishing 12th.
+In 2011, Zdob și Zdub represented Moldova in the Eurovision Song Contest, finishing 12th.

-In 2011, the Islamic League of Moldova was recognized by the Moldovan Ministry of Justice.
+In 2011, the Islamic League of Moldova, an NGO, was recognized by the Moldovan Ministry of Justice as representing Moldovan Muslims.

-The first joint meeting of the Governments of Romania and Moldova, held in March 2012, concluded with several bilateral agreements.
+The first joint meeting of the Governments of Romania and Moldova, held in March 2012, concluded with several bilateral agreements in various fields.

 In 2012, a security zone incident resulted in the death of a civilian, raising tensions with Russia.